• Share this on:

 2. Sustainability: social and environmental responsibility

-Sustainability is quickly becoming part of the core needs of consumers, including in HDHT.
-An impressive 86% of all European consumers consider sustainability either important or very important, and 29% buy sustainable products deliberately and consciously.
-Rather than consuming less, people want to consume better.
-The emerging consumer groups — millennials and Gen Z — are committed to creating a better world, and baby boomers are increasingly wanting to contribute.
-This creates a sense of urgency and consumer power that will reshape the HDHT industry.
+Sustainability is quickly becoming part of the core consumer needs in HDHT.
+A total of 86% of European consumers consider sustainability important or very important.
+Similarly, 29% of European consumers are already deliberately and consciously buying sustainable products.
+Rather than consuming less, people want to consume responsibly.
+Millennials and Gen Z are committed to creating a better world, and older generations increasingly want to contribute as well.
+This will reshape the industry.

-Solutions are expected first and foremost from the industry, in terms of improving both their environmental footprint and their social norms and practices.
-Companies today are expected to take a stand, to engage in important political discussions and to embrace diversity and inclusivity.
-In addition, they should practise what they preach in terms of the fairness of their own internal human resource and supplier policies.
-Corporate businesses should no longer be simply ‘businesses’; they are expected to play a visible and leading role in creating a fairer and more ethical society.
+Solutions are expected to first and foremost come from the industry, in improving both their environmental footprint and their social responsibility.
+Companies are expected to take a stand, and practise what they preach in terms of the fairness of their own human resource and supplier policies.

 True sustainability is a combination of:

-Figure 1: CBI webinar on sustainability in the European market for HDHT
+Figure 1: CBI webinar on sustainability in the European HDHT market

 The importance of both environmental and social responsibility in HDHT is reflected in the results of a recent survey of British consumers.
 Only 11% of the respondents said that they did not value any environmentally sustainable or ethical practices in particular for furniture and homeware.